See listing of Recent and Most Popular articles on the Home Page

 Editor's Note: As we move into another winter with COVID—which officially remains a global pandemic despite the growing belief in many circles that it has become endemic—we now hear medical professionals who warn us of a "tripledemic" (COVID, seasonal flu and RSV).
 Is this an unnecessary scare that we can ignore, or something to take seriously>?
 Earlier in November, Jacob Stern wrote about this in The Atlantic in "What a 'Tripledemic' Means for Your Body."
 Following is an excerpt of that article, with a link to the full article at the bottom of the page, which will also lead you to additional resources.

 n 2020, and again in 2021, the dreaded twindemic never came.
 The worry among experts was that a winter COVID surge layered on top of flu season—or even, in worst-case scenarios, a flu outbreak of pandemic proportions—would push already strained hospitals to the brink.
 Thankfully, we got lucky.
-Flu season simply didn’t materialize in 2020: The United States recorded onlycases, a jaw-dropping 110 times fewer than it had the season prior.
+Flu season simply didn’t materialize in 2020: The United States recorded only about 2,000 cases, a jaw-dropping 110 times fewer than it had the season prior.
 Similar trends held for other respiratory viruses.
-In 2021, were way up from 2020, but still way down from typical pre-pandemic years.
+In 2021, cases were way up from 2020, but still way down from typical pre-pandemic years.

 What this means for you is that your body is likely to encounter multiple different virological foes this season—perhaps even at the same time.
 When you board a plane, or see a show, or eat out, you’re facing a more varied swirl of viruses than in recent years.
 How should you expect your body to cope?